 - Store-bought puff pastry: I recommend all-butter puff pastry.
 It tastes better, it looks better, it's flakier.
 So check the label to make sure it is made with butter and not vegetable oil.
 Trader Joe's makes a very affordable all-butter version.

-- Fresh asparagus: Asparagus can be very thick or very thin, and either is fine for this recipe.
-Look for spears with tightly closed tips that are firm and have a good color.
+- Fresh asparagus: Asparagus can be very thick or very thin, and either is fine for this tart recipe.
+Look for asparagus spears with tightly closed tips that are firm and have a good color.
 See tips below for prep instructions.

-- Gruyère cheese: Only the best melty French cheese for a tart like this!
+- Gruyère cheese: Only the best melty cheese for a tart like this!
 Grate your own for better flavor and melting factor.

 - Parmesan cheese: The real parmigiano reggiano, please.
 It tastes so much better.